Rage On

-Rage On is the seventh studio album by American country music artist Dan Seals.
+Rage On is the seventh studio album by American country music artist Dan Seals, released on June 29, 1988, by Capitol Records.
 The album charted at number 6 on the Top Country Albums chart, his second highest charting album since Won't Be Blue Anymore in 1985.
 The Singles released were "Addicted", "Big Wheels In The Moonlight", and "They Rage On"; the first two both went to Number One on Hot Country Songs and the title track peaked at number five on the same chart.

 Brian Mansfield gave the album four-and-a-half stars out of five in his review for Allmusic, saying that the songs were "woven around traditional country themes while rarely resorting to country clichés."